Ποῦ τὸ περίβλεπτον κάλλος σέο, Δωρὶ Κόρινθε;

 - Culture Essay

-Key terms: alliteration, anaphora, addressee, epigram, epitaph, imagery, metaphor, pathos, personification, speaker, theme, tone
+Key terms: addressee, alliteration, anaphora, epigram, epitaph, imagery, metaphor, pathos, personification, speaker, theme, tone.
+You can find many of these defined in the Glossary of Literary Terms at the University of Kentucky.

 What is the effect of the increasing repetition of the word ποῦ?
 Are there other examples of anaphora in the poem?